North Carolina Falling Object Injury Lawyers

-Now consider the poorly stocked shelf.
-Boxes are piled high, one upon another.
-The stacks are not stable.
+Now consider the poorly stocked shelf: boxes are piled high, one upon another.
+The stacks are unstable.
 When a customer touches one box, the entire pile moves.
 If a customer touches one pile, another pile moves.
 These high shelves are above eye level, so most customers cannot get a clear view of the danger in touching one object or the other.
-Now, has the store created a hazard, or is it the customer’s fault when his handling of the merchandise causes it to fall?
+Now, has the store created a hazard or is it the customer’s fault when his handling of the merchandise causes it to fall?

-Stores often argue that when other customers move merchandise, this creates an intervening cause that absolves the store from liability.
-But courts routinely reject that argument.
+Stores often argue that when other customers move merchandise, this creates an intervening cause that absolves the store from liability—but courts routinely reject that argument.

 Injury cases involving falling merchandise are very fact-specific and generally rely on the condition of the shelf in question.
 Our firm has dedicated North Carolina falling object attorneys who know how to investigate and assemble the evidence to make a persuasive case.
 With a heavyweight like us in your corner, you may greatly improve your chances of winning the compensation you deserve.

 Contact Our Firm for Help with Your Premises Liability Case

 Lanier Law Group fights to hold retailers accountable when their negligence results in harm to innocent customers.
 To discuss your retail store accident with an experienced personal injury lawyer at our firm, schedule a free consultation.
 We offer legal services in both English and Spanish, and there are no fees unless/until we recover compensation for you.